PTAnywhere/ptAnywhere-api/README.md

 ## Missing dependencies

 If you are reading this section is probably because you cannot compile this project.
-This happens because the following dependencies are missing:
+This happens because the following dependencies are missing: _tincan_ and _ptipc_.
- * tincan
- * ptipc

 __Tincan__ is not yet available in Maven repositories.
 However, the author claims that: "At some point in the future we plan to make the maven artifacts available via some publicly available repository".